| name | reviewing-prs |

 After completing the flow, write the decision JSON:

-intersection, template allowlist, sanitization of summary and
+allowlist intersection, template allowlist, sanitization of summary

-blocking_points) and applies the decision against the PR identified by
+and blocking_points) and applies the decision against the PR identified by

 the workflow event — never from JSON-supplied numbers.